gtesei/fast-furious/README.md

   What is it?
   -----------

-  Fast-Furiuos gathers code (R, Matlab/Octave, Python) of feature engineering, models and meta-models of my Kaggle competitions.
+  Fast-Furiuos gathers code (R, Matlab/Octave, Python), models and meta-models of my Kaggle competitions.

   Highlights